 Many people want to use a mechanic they know and trust after their vehicle has been damaged in an accident, however, the insurance adjuster you work with will likely want you to use one of their preferred shops.
 Before you agree, do a little homework and make sure the proposed shop has a good reputation and will perform the repair to your satisfaction.
-You can ask around in your community about the shop, check with the Better Business Bureau (BBB) to make sure they have no complaints, and you can even ask your own mechanic what they think.
+You can ask around in your community about the shop, check out reviews on Google to make sure they have no complaints, and you can even ask your own mechanic what they think.

 Once you’ve hashed out where your car will be repaired, you should find out if the insurance company requires the use of aftermarket or OEM (original equipment manufacturer) parts.
 Confused about the difference?
 If you’ve never had to have a car repaired before, then this is probably new territory for you.

 We’ve all heard of CarFax and similar vehicle tracking programs.
-Once your car has been in an accident, dealers and buyers will find out about it through one of these programs, and many people will always consider it less valuable than a comparable vehicle with a clean accident history.
-Consider this: if you were presented with two nearly identical vehicles that were priced the same, and the only difference was that one of the cars had been involved in an accident – which one would you pick?
+Once your car has been in an accident, dealers and buyers will find out about it through one of these programs, and many people will consider it less valuable than a comparable vehicle with no accident history.
+Consider this: if you were presented with two nearly identical vehicles that were priced the same, and the only difference was that one of the cars had been involved in an accident, which one would you pick?
 Regardless of the nature of the accident, most people are leery of purchasing a car that has previously been in an accident—especially if it costs the same as one that has not.
 Even if you were willing to buy the vehicle that had been in an accident, you would probably try to negotiate down the price.
 Perceived loss of value is just one way that your car can suddenly be worth less after an accident.